vibhavnirmal/ML-DL-CV/Examples/dart/ReadMe.md

 ### Overview

 This task involves predicting the competitor ID for unlabelled darts based on their location on a dartboard.
-Here's a breakdown of the problem and potential solutions:
+Here's a breakdown of the problem statement:

 ### Data